renaissance-benchmarks/renaissance/README.md

 or a profiler, then you will need to make this tool aware of when a benchmark iteration is starting and when it is ending.
 To allow this, the suite allows specifying custom plugins, which are notified when necessary.
+Such a plugin needs to implement the `Plugin` marker interface as well as interfaces from the `Plugin` interface name space which indicate the events a plugin is interested in.

-Here is an example of how to implement a plugin:
+Here is an example of a simple plugin:

 ```
-class MyPlugin extends Plugin {
+class MyPlugin extends Plugin with HarnessInitListener {
-  def onCreation() = {
+  override def afterHarnessInit() = {
-    // Initialize the plugin after it has been created.
+    // Initialize the plugin after the harness finished initializing
   }

-  def beforeIteration(policy: Policy) = {
+  override def beforeOperation(index: Int, benchmark: String) = {
-    // Notify the tool that a benchmark iteration is about to start.
+    // Notify the tool that the measured operation is about to start.
   }

-  def afterIteration(policy: Policy) = {
+  override def afterOperation(index: Int, benchmark: String) = {
-    // Notify the tool that the benchmark iteration has ended.
+    // Notify the tool that the measured operations has finished.
   }
 }
 ```

-Here, the Policy argument describes the current state of the benchmark.
+The currently supported events are represented by the following interfaces:
+- `HarnessInitListener`
+- `HarnessShutdownListener`
+- `BenchmarkSetUpListener`
+- `BenchmarkTearDownListener`
+- `ValidResultListener`
+- `InvalidResultListener`

 ### JMH support